Deltares/hydromt/docs/user_guide/intro.rst

   for lumped or semi-distributed models).
 Each component is represented with a specific Python data object to provide a common interface to different model software.
-  Models can be :ref:`built from scratch <model_build>`, and :ref:`existing models can be updated <model_update>` based on a pipeline of methods defined in a model configuration :ref:`ini file <model_config>`.
+  Models can be :ref:`built from scratch <model_build>`, and :ref:`existing models can be updated <model_update>` based on a pipeline of methods defined in a model configuration :ref:`toml or ini file <model_config>`.
   While HydroMT provides several general model classes which can readily be used, it can also be tailored to specific model software through a plugin infrastructure.
   These :ref:`plugins <plugins>` have the same interface, but with model-specific file readers and writers and workflows.